 - Titanovo – offers a direct-to-consumer, saliva-based telomere testing kit as well as a longevity genotyping panel.

-- TeloMe (RIP, no longer available in the US) – online service that provided telomere analysis from at-home saliva test kits.
+- TeloMe (no longer available in the US) – online service that provided telomere analysis from at-home saliva test kits.
 They seem to have closed up shop in the US due to FDA issues.

 Gut/Microbiome Analysis and Testing Services